 Are stuffed mushrooms keto?

-There are so many good things to serve with stuffed mushrooms.
-If you’re serving them as an appetizer, I like to follow them up with something lighter, like a strawberry spinach salad.
+If you’re serving these as an appetizer, I like to follow them up with something lighter, like a strawberry spinach salad.

 For the main course, crispy chicken thighs, broiled steak, or our meatloaf recipe would be delicious.
 Mashed potatoes and roasted broccoli would make great sides, and for dessert a bright key lime pie, or some raspberry cobbler.